 Get prenatal care.
 Routine prenatal care is critical for reducing the risk for SIDS.

 Breastfeed your infant.
 The AAP recommends breastfeeding for at least 6 months, and continuing breastfeeding for 1 year or longer if desired by the mother and infant.

 Make sure your baby is immunized.
-An infant who is fully immunized can reduce his or her risk for SIDS.
+An infant who is fully immunized is at lower risk for SIDS.

 Place your infant on his or her back for sleep or naps.
 This can decrease the risk for SIDS, aspiration, and choking.
 Never place your baby on his or her side or stomach for sleep or naps.
 If your baby is awake, allow your child time on his or her tummy as long as you are supervising to help your child develop strong tummy and neck muscles.